nlesc-nano/swan/README.rst

 Screening Workflows And Nanomaterials
 #####################################

-🦢 **Swan** is a Python pacakge to create statistical models to predict molecular properties.
+🦢 **Swan** is a Python pacakge to create statistical models using machine learning to predict molecular properties.
 See Documentation_.

 🛠 Installation